iluwatar/java-design-patterns/factory-kit/README.md

 06:32:23.029 [main] INFO com.iluwatar.factorykit.App -- Bow
 ```

-## Applicability
+## When to Use the Factory Kit Pattern in Java

-Use the Factory Kit pattern when
+Use the Factory Kit Pattern when

-* The factory class can't anticipate the types of objects it must create
+* The factory class cannot anticipate the types of objects it must create, and a new instance of a custom builder is needed.
-* A new instance of a custom builder is needed instead of a global one
+* A new instance of a custom builder is needed instead of a global one.
-* The types of objects that the factory can build need to be defined outside the class
+* The types of objects that the factory can build need to be defined outside the class.
-* The builder and creator interfaces need to be separated
+* The builder and creator interfaces need to be separated.
-* Game developments and other applications that have user customisation
+* Game developments and other applications that have user customization.

-## Tutorials
+## Factory Kit Pattern Java Tutorials

 * [Factory Kit Pattern (Diego Pacheco)](https://diego-pacheco.medium.com/factory-kit-pattern-66d5ccb0c405)

-## Known Uses
+## Real-World Applications of Factory Kit Pattern in Java

 * In Java libraries such as the Java Development Kit (JDK) where different rendering engines might be instantiated based on the runtime environment.
 * Frameworks like Spring or applications where dependency injection is heavily used, often implement this pattern to manage object creation more flexibly.

-## Consequences
+## Benefits and Trade-offs of Factory Kit Pattern

 Benefits:

-* Promotes loose coupling by eliminating the need to bind application-specific classes into the code.
+* The Factory Kit Pattern in Java promotes loose coupling by eliminating the need to bind application-specific classes into the code.
-* Simplifies code by shifting the responsibility of instantiation to a factory object.
+* It simplifies the code by shifting the responsibility of instantiation to a factory object, making the development process more efficient.

 Trade-offs:

 * Can introduce complexity into the code by requiring additional classes and interfaces.
 * Sometimes can lead to dependency issues if not properly managed.

-## Related patterns
+## Related Java Design Patterns

 * [Abstract Factory](https://java-design-patterns.com/patterns/abstract-factory/): Often used together with the Factory Kit to create families of related objects.
 * [Builder](https://java-design-patterns.com/patterns/builder/): Can be used to construct complex objects step-by-step using a similar approach.
 * [Prototype](https://java-design-patterns.com/patterns/prototype/): Objects that are created by cloning a prototypical instance often use a factory to manage it.

-## Credits
+## References and Credits

 * [Design Pattern Reloaded (Remi Forax)](https://www.youtube.com/watch?v=-k2X7guaArU)